AntonGrn/home-auto-ALMA/home-server/README.md

 ```
 ## Step 2: config.json

-Specify the connection credentials to the PublicServer.
+Specify the connection credentials to the PublicServer in `config.json`.
 See main page.

 ## Step 3:  Run HomeServer
 Since the ALMA home server is intended to be run on a Raspberry Pi acting as the hub of your smart home system, the HomeServer application should be configured to launch as a Linux daemon.
 One suggested approach is to set it up as a `systemd` background service on your Raspberry Pi.
 This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi availbale to run other services and operations of your liking in parrallel.  to serve additional purposes of your liking